abstract data hero image

 Robert Jankiewicz

-Robert Jankiewicz Senior Director, Nasdaq Index Group
+Robert Jankiewicz Senior Director, Nasdaq Index Research & Product Development

 What is an investment company?

-An investment company is a fund (or company) that receives money from investors, and uses those assets to invest in financial securities.
+An investment company is a fund (or company) that receives money from investors and uses those assets to invest in financial securities.
 Thus, the performance of the investment company is driven by the performance of its underlying holdings.
 As of December 2025, there were over 15,000 U.S. investment companies, representing roughly $45tr in net assets (Chart 1).

 Chart 1: Breakdown of U.S. Investment Companies